 - When a Length Indicator having the value 124 is included in the same RLC data block as the last segment of the Upper Layer PDU and fills the RLC data block precisely then the first octet of the RLC data field of the next in sequence RLC data block shall include the TFI (and eTFI if assigned) corresponding to the Upper Layer PDU whose transmission is resumed (if a suspend occurred) or to a new Upper Layer PDU (if no suspend occurred).

 A Length Indicator of value 123 is used by a mobile station supporting network sharing to indicate the presence of the Selected PLMN Index field (see sub-clause 10.4.27) in the octet immediately following this Length Indicator.
 In this case it shall always be the first Length Indicator in the RLC data block.
 The first Length Indicator used for the case of EMSR requires that at least one previous RLC data block has been sent for the uplink TBF whereas the first Length Indicator used to indicate the presence of the Selected PLMN Index field shall always occur within the very first RLC data block sent for the uplink TBF and as such they can never occur within the same RLC data block.

+When performing the Multilateration procedure (see sub-clauses 3.5.2 and 3.5.2a) a Length Indicator of value 122 is used by a mobile station to indicate the presence of the “Source Identity” and “MS Sync Accuracy” fields in the 5 octets immediately following the Length Indicator.
+In this case it shall always be the first Length Indicator in the RLC data block.
+The first Length Indicator used for the case of EMSR requires that at least one previous RLC data block has been sent for the uplink TBF whereas the Length Indicator used to indicate the presence of the “Source Identity” and “MS Sync Accuracy” fields shall always occur within the single RLC data block sent for the Multilateration procedure and as such they can never occur within the same RLC data block.